 Because cannabis has different effects on everyone, there are many factors that should be taken into consideration when deciding which form to choose.
 Keep in mind, an active consumer of cannabis may have a much higher tolerance than someone who has never tried it before.
-The higher the THC amount, the stronger the effects on the brain and body.
 See the methods of consumption listed below: